 - Stephanie RoseForce Liaison Officer - Committee MemberStephanie RoseForce Liaison Officer - Committee MemberMy name is Stephanie Rose I have been a police officer with Police Scotland for 19 years.
 My current role is a National Equality and Diversity Officer.
 I have responsibility for issues relating to Disability, all aspects of hate crime as well looking at how we make our services more accessible for all.
 I am the Police Scotland liaison officer for the I Am Me / Keep Safe charity.
 It has been a privilege to work with the team.
 Their determination to increase awareness of disability hate crime and make people feel safer in their communities is inspiring.
 I am amazed at what the Charity has achieved so far and I am excited by the plans for the future.

 - Debbie CampbellProject Initiatives Officer - Committee MemberDebbie CampbellProject Initiatives Officer - Committee MemberHi there!
-My name is Debbie and I studied Graphic Design for Digital Media at university.
+My name is Debbie and I am the Project Initiatives Officer for I Am Me Scotland.
+My main focus is working with Primary Schools to educate pupils about disabilities, bullying and hate crime!
+I studied Graphic Design for Digital Media at university.
 This means that I have an eye for detail and I’m a bit of a computer wiz, so I’m quite handy to have around!
-I have experience with design psychology/branding, marketing strategy and web development, which is helpful for the business side of things.
-Although what I enjoy the most about working for I Am Me Scotland is making a difference to people’s lives across Scotland, through tackling Disability Hate Crime and raising awareness of it within our communities and schools.
-I’m the newest member of the I Am Me team and I absolutely love my job.
-(Megan wasn’t joking when she said she had the best job in the world!)
-I also love travelling with my friends, re-reading Stephen King novels and baking lots of yummy cakes for my family.
+What I enjoy the most about working for I Am Me Scotland is making a difference to people’s lives across Scotland, through tackling Disability Hate Crime and raising awareness of it within our communities and schools.
+In my spare time I love travelling with my friends, re-reading Stephen King novels and baking lots of yummy cakes for my family.
 Although, the thing I love most in the world is playing with my dog Max!